si/11ty/posts/aside/2013/ubuntu-for-phones.md

 Not content with servers and desktop, Ubuntu is now available in your pocket with [Ubuntu for phones](http://www.ubuntu.com/devices/phone).

-They're not the first open source framework to venture into the mobile OS realm â€“ [Mozilla](http://www.mozilla.org/en-US/firefoxos/)Â have already made their contributions.
+They're not the first open source framework to venture into the mobile OS realm "“ [Mozilla](http://www.mozilla.org/en-US/firefoxos/) have already made their contributions.

 The user experience has certainly lent inspiration from the more popular OS (namely iOS and Android) but that's the one advantage to playing catch up - identifying the qualities and flaws then building on them.